marianyfs/INE5402-POOI/README.md

 Computer Science Course.

-INE5402 - Oriented Programming Object
+INE5402 - Object-oriented programming

-This repository contains exercises, tests and work practice of the discipline of Oriented Programming Object.
+This repository contains exercises, tests and work practice of the discipline of Object-oriented programming.
 Here you have a repository in Portuguese.

 -----------------------------------------------------------------------------------------------